-How-To Make a Marinade for Sheet Pan Chicken?
+How-To Make The Marinade

 The best part about this recipe is how easy the marinade is.
 It only takes a few ingredients and doesn't need to marinate for any length of time.
 The marinating is done in the oven!
 All it takes is a little fresh lemon juice, olive oil, salt, pepper, rosemary, and garlic.
 Et voila!

 Be sure to slice the garlic instead of mincing it or chopping it.
 This will assure that your garlic will caramelize and not burn.
 For another wonderful sheet pan dinner with a sweeter flavor profile try my Orange Cinnamon Chicken with Couscous.

-TIP: I like to mix the marinade with the chicken in a casserole dish because it’s easier to coat the chicken and veggies on a flat surface as opposed to a bowl.
+I like to mix the marinade with the chicken in a casserole dish because it's easier to coat the chicken and veggies on a flat surface as opposed to a bowl.

 If you wanted to roast the chicken in the casserole dish, you could, but I find you get a crispier result with everything spread out on a sheet pan.